LikithMeruvu/Generative-text/README.md

 ## Support

 If you encounter any issues or have questions, please don't hesitate to reach out.
-You can contact us through GitHub or [**Mail**](codebook369@gmail.com).
+You can contact us through GitHub

 ## License